oprypin/crsfml/gitbook/graphics-view.md

 ### Zooming (scaling) the view

-Zooming in (or out) a view is done through to resizing it, so the function to use is `size=`.
+Zooming in (or out) a view is done through to resizing it, so the method to use is `size=`.

 ```ruby
 # resize the view to show a 1200x800 area (we see a bigger area, so this is a zoom out)